-But Ana Maria, my favorite food stall, the one I ALWAYS go to is – thankfully – still there.
+But Ana Maria, my favorite place for Mexican food in the whole city – thankfully – still there.
 (When they got a fancy new sign, I was delighted because that meant they would be staying!)

 Ana Maria has some of the best Mexican food ANYWHERE.
 The prices have – amazingly – not changed much in the last couple of decades.
 The friendly people behind the counter still heap your burrito, taco, or torta (sandwich) full of meat, beans, veggies, and salsas.
 It’s messy and delicious and wonderful!